-The main challenge for the Government of Andhra Pradesh in capturing all of these benefits, particularly through policy, is the need for more and higher quality data to support analysis and evidence-based decision-making.
+The main challenge for the Government of Telangana in capturing all of these benefits, particularly through policy, is the need for more and higher quality data to support analysis and evidence-based decision-making and sufficient resources (financial and human) as Telangana is a new formed state.

 This analysis, including the application of the tool, does not replace a comprehensive energy efficiency potential study, nor capture all of the barriers to implementation for energy efficiency programs.
-By identifying the top ten energy efficiency opportunities in Andhra Pradesh, the goal is to bring energy efficiency into the conversation on power sector planning and economic development.
+By identifying the top ten energy efficiency opportunities in TS, the goal is to bring energy efficiency into the conversation on power sector planning and economic development in the state.
 By communicating the scale of potential impact and focusing on a small set of areas where success is likely to be achieved, the results empower further action and cost-effective next steps for program design.

-The ICF team designed the tool to be updated to reflect changes in areas of the energy efficiency market, more reliable and disaggregated energy end use information, and measure costs.
+The ICF team designed the tool to be updated to reflect changes in areas of the energy efficiency market, more reliable and disaggregated energy end use information and measure costs.
 Modifying the tool to reflect newly available financing or a reduction in the price difference between an energy efficient product and its conventional counterpart, for example, will shift the likelihood of success for some measures.
 Over time, strengthening of the information used in the tool will enable more sophisticated assessments and efficient identification of the most attractive energy efficiency opportunities.